What size of Moka pot do I need?

 Medium roast is vital since young generations don't love this method due to our grandparent's traditions: they've always used dark roast=super bitter coffee.

 If you are a fan of complex flavors and still looking for an intense cup, Medium-Dark is the perfect roast, simply because this coffee maker works with high temperatures, and we don't want to burn your coffee extraction quickly.

 On the other hand, if you like an Americano Espresso result (strong coffee), use a medium roast coffee, and be careful with the extraction time, which can vary between 4-8 minutes.

-Add some hot water if you want to make your black coffee as you have it in your favorite coffee shop.
+You will pour your moka pot extraction and then add some extra hot water to make your black coffee as you have it in your favorite coffee shop.

 Instant coffee for a Moka Pot?

 This is a total NO. This method uses a funnel chamber to infuse natural coffee grounds to deliver a delicious full-bodied cup.